dikhan/terraform-provider-openapi/.github/ISSUE_TEMPLATE.md

 - [ ] **Feature Request** fill out [feature request](#featureRequest) section and remove the rest
 - [ ] **Bug Found** fill out [bug section](#bugFound) and remove the rest

+*To tick the checkbox simply write an 'X' (e,g: [X]) in the middle of the square brackets and do not leave any white heading/trailing spaces.*

 ## <a name="featureRequest">Feature Request</a>